Shop RNIB Donate now

 • How do I care for my eye when I get home?

-• How and when do I need to use my post-op eye drops?
+• Will I need drops after the surgery?
+If so how and when do I need to use my eye drops or medication?

 • What symptoms do I need to watch out for that may indicate complications?